Fisher Investments Fees & Performance

 Mutually Aligned Interests

 Some firms base their fees on performance, claiming it encourages mutually successful investing.
 But performance-based fees may mean the manager chases short-term returns to maximize fee collections—and shuns proper risk management in the process.
 Others determine their fees by asset class, presuming bond management should be cheaper.
-Yet this can incent a manager to maintain more equity allocation, which may not be appropriate.
+Yet this can incentivize a manager to maintain more equity allocation, which may not be appropriate.
 Both scenarios ignore your personal financial situation and long-term goals.
 Finally, going totally low cost may seem appealing.
 But you get what you pay for—often a no-service, do-it-yourself approach.
 That’s fine if managing your life savings is your forte, you are always cool-headed and rational about markets, and your idea of a splendid retirement is research and management.

 When comparing portfolio management services, remember fees misaligned with your interests can jeopardize your retirement goals.
 We believe a straightforward investment strategy with transparent fees based on the size of your assets is the best way to help clients.
 When we succeed, our clients succeed.